 - Nacatamal: It is the Nicaraguan version of a tamale—corn flour stuffed with meat (especially pork, mashed potatoes and/or veggies, tied in a plantain leaf, and boiled.

 - Indio Viejo (“Old Indian”): The dish is an elaborate stew-like dish composed of shredded meat, onions, tomatoes, and peppers fried with precooked corn meal, then thinned with orange juice and broth.
 Adorned with mint, people have it with a tortilla.

 Snacks & Sides

-- Quesillo: You might think of it A tortilla stuffed with cheese and served with cream, onion, vinegar, and chile.
+- Quesillo: A tortilla stuffed with cheese and served with cream, onion, vinegar, and chile.

 - Tostones: Crunchy deep-fried plantains, an indispensable side dish in Nicaraguan cuisine.
 Also known as platanos fritos.